webcomponents/webcomponents-icons/README.md

 | [Web Components](web-components) | [Templates](templates) | [Shadow DOM](shadow-dom) |
 | --- | --- | --- |
 | <a href="web-components"><img width=140 src="web-components/web-components_256x256.png"></a> | <a href="templates"><img width=140 src="templates/templates_256x256.png"></a> | <a href="shadow-dom"><img width=140 src="shadow-dom/shadow-dom_256x256.png"></a> |

+## Fonts

+All these icons (except the logo) is also available in webfonts format.

+> Check [webcomponentsorg.github.io/webcomponents-icons](http://webcomponentsorg.github.io/webcomponents-icons/) for a live demo.

+Open `fonts/style.css` to see a list of all the glyphs font along with their codes/ligatures.

+You can import `icomoon.json` back to the [IcoMoon app](http://icomoon.io/app/) using the *Import Icons* button to retrieve this icon selection.

 ## License